diogodma80/library-app-react-spring/README.md

 #### Create heros component
 * Create `Heros.tsx` component that provides some info to the user along with images

-#### Create library services
+#### Create library services component
-* Create new .tsx component that redirects user to he library services
+* Create `LibraryServices.tsx` component that redirects user to the library services

 #### Create React footer component
 * Create new .tsx component that is at the bottom of every page